-Gathered around Christ on the holy mountain are the saints - both the canonized and the living 'saints' on earth.
+Gathered around Christ on the holy mountain are the saints - both the canonized and the living 'saints' on earth (ie. Christians).
 Some are recognisable but most are anonymous.
-In this icon they have been painted to represent people of different races, ages and genders.
+In this icon they have been painted to represent people of different races, ages and gender.

-The twelve apostles are at the top of the icon (with Matthias replacing Judas).
+The twelve apostles are at the top of the icon (with Matthias replacing Judas; cf Acts 1:15-16).
 Peter is to the right, nearest to Christ, painted in orange and green, the colours of the rock which was the name given him by Jesus (cf. Matthew 16:18).
 Andrew (the first disciple to be called with his brother Peter) is to the left, facing Jesus (just next to the IC).
 St John is represented without a beard.
-Tradition has it that John and his brother James (the "Sons of thunder" Mark 3:17) were Roman citizens (James was beheaded, a privilege of Roman citizens condemned to death) - they are shown wearing coloured band of the nobility on their tunics but of the gold colour of heaven rather than the nobles' purple.
+Tradition has it that John and his brother James (the "Sons of thunder"; cf. Mark 3:17) were Roman citizens (James was beheaded, a privilege of Roman citizens condemned to death) - they are shown wearing coloured band of the nobility on their tunics but of the gold colour of heaven rather than the nobles' purple.